 Local Services by Google results sent via email.

-Why you should care.
-Currently, Local Services Ads operate on the desktop and in mobile results.
+Why you should care: Currently, Local Services Ads operate on the desktop and in mobile results.
 Google Guaranteed listings in Google Home results are entirely organic at this point, as mentioned.
-One can imagine how Local Services advertisers might ultimately make their way into Google Home results.
-But that’s not happening today.
+One can imagine how local services advertisers might make their way into Google Home’s results, but that’s not happening today.

 In addition to serving relevant local results, Google may be watching the impact of the Google Guarantee badge on CTRs and call-through rates.
-That may lead to a determination about whether and how to monetize local search on Google Home.
-But for the time being, there are no ads on Google Home.
+That may lead to determining whether and how to monetize local search on Google Home.
+However, for now, there are no ads on Google Home.
 Accordingly, as we incorrectly implied yesterday, Google has not run afoul of the FTC’s ad disclosure requirements.